Plugin Types

 this.connection = await connect(process.env.RABBITMQ_URL);

-this.log.info(trace, "Connected to RabbitMQ");
+obs.log.info("Connected to RabbitMQ");

 }